AdaptiveCpp/AdaptiveCpp/doc/enqueue-custom-operation.md

 On the Metal backend, `h.get_native_queue<sycl::backend::metal>()` returns an `MTL::CommandQueue*`. `get_native_mem()` returns the USM pointer.
 Use `sycl::get_native_allocation<sycl::backend::metal>()` to get the underlying `MTL::Buffer` and the pointer's offset within it.
 See the [Metal installation instructions](install-metal.md#interoperability-with-metal).

+Profiling information for custom operations is currently not measured on the Metal GPU: the submission, start and end timestamps all report the host time at which the operation was submitted.

 ```c++
 sycl::queue q;